idescat/visual/readme.md

 String.
 Required.
 Selects a certain map.
 Possible values ("mun", "com", "prov", etc.) are set in [visual.setup.js](https://github.com/idescat/visual/blob/master/visual.setup.js).

 ####  range
 Number or array.
-This determines the color assignation.
+This determines the color assignment.
 When it is a number, it must be between 0 and 0.49.
-Default: 0.05, which means color assignation excludes values below the 5th percentile and above the 95th percentile.
+Default: 0.05, which means color assignment excludes values below the 5th percentile and above the 95th percentile.
 When it is an array, it defines a range: it has two and only two elements.
 The first (number) is a minimum and the second (number) is a maximum.
 Colors will be assigned between those values.

 # Maps
 The following sample maps are provided: